top of page

 I also actively look for ways to contribute to decreasing the underrepresentation of ethnic and gender groups in the Geosciences.
 The DELTA H initiative is one of these efforts.

-I welcome people from all backgrounds, ethnicity, nationality, especially BIPOC, LGBTQIA+, women, people with disabilities, and otherwise underrepresented groups to come work with me.
+I welcome people from all backgrounds, ethnicity, nationality, including but not limited to BIPOC, LGBTQIA+, women, people with disabilities, to come work with me.
 My group maintains a safe environment where all are free to talk about their barriers and difficulties specific to their backgrounds.
-We also discuss how to improve Equity, Diversity, Inclusion in the Geosciences.
+We also discuss how to improve and balance our community in the Geosciences.

 Visit the links below to learn more about me, my group, and my work.
-If you are interest, don't hesitate to reach out.
+If you are interested, don't hesitate to reach out.

 Pedro-Val2.jpg